 Mid-Acts Pauline right division does not excise non-Pauline scripture from our memory.
 Pauline dispensationalists are wrongly accused of only studying Paul.
-It is ironic, then, that within Paul we find hundreds of references the rest of the Bible.
+It is ironic, then, that within Paul’s writings we find hundreds of references to the rest of the Bible.

 A steward of God’s mysteries needs to be more than acquainted with the entire Bible including the law and prophets.